prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

     strategy: None
 ```

-Another idea we could think of was to move to an intermediate `v1alpha2` version before graduation to `v1beta1`, but we don't see any benefit from this strategy.

 ### Testing and Verification

 - **Covering All Test Cases For Kubernetes Service Discovery**: Since Kubernetes is our main player, make sure all testcases for unit tests and e2e tests have been covered for the Kubernetes Service Discovery.

 - **Implement Comprehensive Unit Tests**: Ensure that unit tests are added for all new and existing Service Discovery configurations to ensure that the expected configuration is generated and validations are in place.

-### Miscellaneous Enhancements

-1. **Consolidation of Monitor Resources**:
-   - Once we have the `v1beta1` API version for the ScrapeConfig, we can start thinking about consolidating the monitor resources into a low-level ScrapeConfig object.
-     For the timebeing however, this is a non-goal.

 ## Alternatives